Keane slams England for letting Saka take crucial penalty | Malay Mail

 “They have a lot more experience, Sterling has won trophies, they had to get in front of the young kid and stand up.”

+“I said I wanted to take one!!!!” he tweeted.
+“The gaffer has made so many right decisions through this tournament and he did tonight!
+But I won’t have people say that I didn’t want to take a peno when I said I will.”

-Former England defender Gary Neville said the decision on who was taking the penalties would have been made well before Sunday’s final.
+Former England defender Gary Neville said the decision on who was taking the penalties would have been made well before yesterday’s final.

 “They would have worked out over the last few weeks in camp, done sessions on it, looked at who’s scoring the most and got the best record,” he said.
 “It would be scientific, it would be data-led.”